-As a result, the Tray Toolkit has several features that let our builders access any data they need to successfully automate their mission-critical business processes.
-These features include our universal connector, connectors for common databases like PostgreSQL/MySQL/Redshift/S3 buckets, our CSV Editor, S/FTP, and universal triggers like webhooks, email, form, and more.
+As a result, our universal connectors represent several features that enable our builders to access any data they need to successfully automate their mission-critical business processes.
+These features include our HTTP client connector, GraphQL connector, connectors for common databases like our JDBC connector, our CSV Editor, S/FTP, and universal triggers like webhooks, email, form, and more.

-Here are a few of the many ways the Tray Toolkit meets our customers’ additional connector, data, and flat file/database requirements:
+Here are a few of the many ways our universal connectors meet our customers’ additional connector, data, and flat file/database requirements: